Let’s explain how to turn work-related travel expenses into dollars in your pocket at tax time.

 Julie can claim in full:

 - Uber fares from the hotel to the conference and back each day.

 - Meals during the week.

 Julie was away for 7 days, of which 5 (or 71.5%) of the trip was work related.
 She can also claim 71.5% of:

 - Her Ubers to and from the airports.

 - Accommodation costs for Friday and Saturday night.

 - Meals from Friday night to Sunday.

-- Car hire for a trip she made to the Great Ocean Road.
+- Car hire and expenses for a trip she made to the Great Ocean Road.